-Clause 2.1 of the Market Rules defines the obligations of the IMO.
+Clause 2.1A of the Market Rules defines the obligations of AEMO.
 These include:

-(o) to carry out any other functions conferred, and perform any obligations imposed, on it under these Market Rules.
+(m) to carry out any other functions conferred, and perform any obligations imposed, on it under these Market Rules.

-In particular the Market Rules provide for the following:
+In particular, the Market Rules provide for the following:

-3.11.6.
-System Management must submit the Ancillary Service Requirements to the IMO for approval.
-The IMO must audit System Management's determination of the Ancillary Service Requirements and may require System Management to redetermine the Ancillary Service Requirements, in which case this clause 3.11.6 applies to any recalculated requirements.
+3.11.6 System Management must submit the Ancillary Service Requirements to AEMO for approval.
+AEMO must audit System Management's determination of the Ancillary Service Requirements and may require System Management to redetermine the Ancillary Service Requirements, in which case this clause 3.11.6 applies to any recalculated requirements.

 3.11.12.
-The IMO must audit System Management's determination of the Ancillary Services plan submitted to the IMO under clause 3.11.11.
-The IMO may require System Management to amend the Ancillary Services plan and resubmit it to the IMO, in which case this clause 3.11.12 applies to any amended plan.
+AEMO must audit System Management's determination of the Ancillary Services plan submitted to AEMO under clause 3.11.11.
+AEMO may require System Management to amend the Ancillary Services plan and resubmit it to AEMO, in which case this clause 3.11.12 applies to any amended plan.